sriramgkn/sriramgkn.github.io/_posts/2024-04-05-cuda-onnx-tensrt.md

 `torch_tensorrt` is a compiler that optimizes PyTorch and TorchScript models using NVIDIA's TensorRT (TRT) deep learning optimizer and runtime.
 It accelerates inference by optimizing the model graph and generating efficient CUDA kernels.

-Key features of Torch-TensorRT:
+Key features of `torch_tensorrt`:
-- Compiles PyTorch models to optimized TensorRT engines
+- Compiles PyTorch models to optimized TRT engines
 - Supports reduced precision inference (FP16 and INT8) for faster execution
 - Performs layer fusion, kernel auto-tuning, and memory optimization
 - Provides easy-to-use APIs for converting and deploying models